Northwest Hills Planning Region Health Data

 What is the life expectancy in Northwest Hills Planning Region?

-Life expectancy data for Northwest Hills Planning Region is currently being processed from CDC records.
+Life expectancy data for Northwest Hills Planning Region is not available in the current dataset.

 How does Northwest Hills Planning Region health compare to the Connecticut average?